Robotic simulation: better understanding robot trajectories

 Simulation to better understand robot movements

-The current work involves modeling robotic cells that closely match industrial needs.
-A student doing a Master's research internship specializing in robotics is in charge of this part.
-Using a defined simulation tool, the student will have to model the robot, a large model, and its trajectories.
-"The idea is to have a simulation so that we can later measure its reliability through experiments, " explains Yier Wu.
+The current work involves modeling robotic cells to closely match industrial requirements.
+A student interning for Master of Science degree, specializing in robotics, is in charge of this part.
+Using a specific simulation tool, the student will model the robot—a large-scale model—and its trajectories.
+“The idea is to create a simulation so that we can later measure its reliability through experiments, ” explains Yier Wu.

 The human detection part in the robot's space is managed by INRS: an operator enters the cage: what are their movements, speed, etc.?